-I assist the Technology & Innovation team with the development of new digital solutions and analytics offerings, through testing and recommending on ways to improve user experience and user interface; go-to-market strategy of new digital solutions; developing proof of concepts through business cases; and researching products in the market that can be leveraged by the business.
+I assist the Technology & Innovation team with the development of new digital solutions and analytics offerings, through testing and recommending on ways to improve user experience and the user interface; the go-to-market strategy of new digital solutions; developing proof of concepts through business cases, and researching products in the market that can be leveraged by the business.
 I also coordinate and manage the delivery of KPMG’s technology initiatives and events such as Catalyst, AI and Ethics Forums as well as the Women in Tech Connect.

-Can you describe a typical work day?
+Can you describe a typical workday?
 What was the last thing you worked on?

-I don’t necessarily have a typical work day; I work in a range of different projects and I tend to switch gears quite often, so it is never the same every week.
+I don’t necessarily have a typical workday; I work in a range of different projects and I tend to switch gears quite often, so it is never the same every week.
 I could be analysing a process optimisation opportunity, which involves investigating the process with the teams, researching and applying solutions to draft a mock-up interface, preparing a proof of concept presentation and connecting with leaders in the firm for validation.
 Another day could be spent in meetings managing the delivery of an event or initiative, where I have to make sure that the right communications are going out and each member of the project is getting the brief or updates.
 My role involves a lot of communication, critical thinking, business acumen and management skills.

 I recently assisted on the KPMG’s Future AI Forum Australia, a platform designed to bring together leaders across business, technology, government and academia to explore the opportunity and challenges AI presents our society.

 What are the career prospects with your job?
 Where could you or others in your position go from here?

 What is great about KPMG is that there are so many career opportunities to take the next step.
 As a consultant, the more I excel and contribute to projects the more I could proceed to become a senior consultant leading engagements or deliverables for clients.
 There are also opportunities to be seconded to another team, division and even internationally.